-1.27 The responses to this question revealed a strong consensus that, in light of the changed nature of the system's workload, advancing the safety and wellbeing of children and their families should be the system's 'fundamental' objective18 and 'primary' focus and function.19 CatholicCare Sydney, for example, identified the 'safety and wellbeing of children as the absolute goal of family law intervention',20 while others, like Drummond Street Services, suggested that the primary responsibility
+1.27 The responses to this question revealed a strong consensus that, in light of the changed nature of the system's workload, advancing the safety and wellbeing of children and their families should be the system's 'fundamental' objective 18 and 'primary' focus and function.
+19 CatholicCare Sydney, for example, identified the 'safety and wellbeing of children as the absolute goal of family law intervention', 20 while others, like Drummond Street Services, suggested that the primary responsibility

-16 Amanda George and Bridget Harris, 'Landscapes of Violence: Women Surviving Family Violence in Regional and Rural Victoria' (Centre for Rural and Regional Law and Justice, 2014) 59.
+Amanda George and Bridget Harris, 'Landscapes of Violence: Women Surviving Family Violence in Regional and Rural Victoria' (Centre for Rural and Regional Law and Justice, 2014) 59.

-17 Australian Law Reform Commission, Review of the Family Law System, Issues Paper 48 (2018) 16.
+Australian Law Reform Commission, Review of the Family Law System, Issues Paper 48 (2018) 16.

-18 See, eg, Berry Street, Submission 26; V Sinclair, Submission 21; Queensland Family and Child Commission, Submission 16; Australian Dispute Resolution Advisory Council Inc (ADRAC), Submission of the system should be to protect the rights to safety of all family members, both adults and children.21
+See, eg, Berry Street, Submission 26; V Sinclair, Submission 21; Queensland Family and Child Commission, Submission 16; Australian Dispute Resolution Advisory Council Inc (ADRAC), Submission 12.

-See, eg, Wirringa Baiya Aboriginal Women's Legal Centre, Submission 164; Relationships Australia Victoria, Submission 129; L Bowen, Submission 123; Western Sydney CLC, Submission 8.
+19 See, eg, Wirringa Baiya Aboriginal Women's Legal Centre, Submission 164; Relationships Australia Victoria, Submission 129; L Bowen, Submission 123; Western Sydney CLC, Submission 8.